The Resurgence of Instantons: Multi-Cut Stokes Phases and the Painleve II Equation: Multi--Instanton Analysis for --Symmetric Systems

-Let us begin by considering the multi--instanton sectors of a two--cuts matrix model.
-We shall do this by following the strategy in \cite{msw08}, \textit{i.e.}, we shall consider the two--cuts spectral geometry as a degeneration from a three--cuts configuration.
-In principle one could also consider degenerations from more complicated configurations if one were to introduce several distinct instanton actions, but for our purposes degenerations from three--cuts will suffice.
+Let us begin by considering the multi--instanton sectors of a two--cut matrix model.
+We shall do this by following the strategy in \cite{msw08}, \textit{i.e.}, we shall consider the two--cut spectral geometry as a degeneration from a three--cut configuration.
+In principle one could also consider degenerations from more complicated configurations if one were to introduce several distinct instanton actions, but for our purposes degenerations from three cuts will suffice.
 In this case, a reference filling of eigenvalues across the cuts is of the form $(N_1, N_2, N_3)$, with $N_1+N_2+N_3=N$, the degeneration will simply be $N_2 \to 0$, and the $\mathbb{Z}_2$ symmetry will eventually demand $N_1=N_3$.

 \FIGURE[ht]{

 }